hyperbridge/blockhub-csharp-sdk/Framework/Hyperbridge.Core/README.md

 Saves a model to memory that can be later retrieved.
 This class should mainly be used for testing various new UI features.

+## Service Interfaces

+### `IAccountBalanceReader`
+Interface that retrieves the balance of an account

+### `IAccountCreator`
+Interface that creates an account for a given wallet and name for the account.

+### `IDependencyRoot`
+Interface that can be used to resolve depedencies on the fly (similar to the service locator pattern).

+### `IResolver`
+Interface that allows the consumer to resolve dependencies with an instance of `ICoinCurrency`.

+### `ITransactionRead`
+Interface that allows reading of the last x transactions for an account.
+Can retrieve specifically sent/received transasctions.

+### `ITransactionWrite`
+Interface that allows sending a basic coin transaction from one account to another.

+### `IWalletCreator`
+Interface that allows creating a wallet with / without a provided phrase (or secret seed).

 ## Transaction Interfaces

 ### `ILastTransactionRead<T>`